zkVerify/zkverify-docs/docs/overview/02-getting-started/05-relayer.md

 dotenv.config();
 ```

 After this let's initialize our API URL.
+You can also check the Swagger docs for the Relayer API [here](https://relayer-api.horizenlabs.io/docs)
 ```js
 const API_URL = 'https://relayer-api.horizenlabs.io/api/v1';
 ```